Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) is 18 years or over;

-   2. is entitled to vote at a general meeting and
+   b) is entitled to vote at a general meeting and

-   3. meets the requirements of rule [98].
+   c) meets the requirements of rule [98].

 ### 54. When Committee positions become vacant & the timing of the elections